Speak to a local memory care advisor 24/7: (888) 595-9951

 10 Memory Care Facilities in Alabama

-Oak Grove Inn provides Alzheimer’s care in Montgomery, Alabama.
-It can house no more than 52 seniors at a time.
-It offers amenities such as controlled access community, emergency pendant system and high ratio of caregivers to residents and is situated at 3801 Oak Grove Drive, in 36116 zip code area in Montgomery county.
-Oak Grove Inn is officially licensed in Alabama to provide assisted living and memory care, with license # D5132.
+Country Cottage-huntsville-ivy allows Alzheimer’s patients to receive dementia and Alzheimer’s care in Huntsville, Alabama.
+It can accommodate no more than 16 seniors at a time.
+It includes amenities such as individual care plans, promoted socialization and assuring proper meal intake and is located at 4200 Chris Drive, in 35802 zip code area in Madison county.
+Country Cottage-huntsville-ivy is officially licensed in Alabama to provide memory care, with license number D4519.

-Country Cottage - Montgomery - Ivy
+Country Cottage - Montgomery - Holly

 Browse memory care in Alabama by city and county